rewindrl/updater/Customisation.md

 u.startUpdating();
 ```

-If you make your own operations, please check out the (preset_operations directory)[preset_operations/] where I've written out some information on how to make importable presets for other people to use!
+If you make your own operations, please check out the [preset_operations directory](preset_operations/) where I've written out some information on how to make importable presets for other people to use!

 ## Parameters
 ### `name`